-- Please make sure that you only use sterilised items as this procedure can leave you open to the risk of infections.
+- She has to make sure that she only uses sterilised items as this procedure can leave her open to the risk of infections.

-- Make sure the injection reaches all the way to the entrance of the cervix, making it much easier for the sperms to swim towards the egg in the uterus.
+- She has to make sure the injection reaches all the way to the entrance of the cervix, making it much easier for the sperms to swim towards the egg in the uterus.

-- It is recommended to have an orgasm after the semen is injected.
+- It is recommended the woman has an orgasm after the semen is injected.
 This is because, during orgasms, the cervical muscles contract and vacuum up any semen inside the uterus.

-- Please only use the equipment one time, and then throw it away.
+- She has to only use the equipment one time, and then throw it away.
 This avoids any contamination.

-- Make sure to wash your hands before and after the procedure.
+- She needs to wash her hands before and after the procedure.

-- Please stay in the same position for at least half an hour for the sperm to reach the egg.
+- She has to stay in the same position for at least half an hour for the sperm to reach the egg.

 How Does the Insemination Process Work?

 This process works the same way as natural insemination.
-In this case, however, instead of a penis ejaculating semen into the vagina, you use a syringe to do the same thing.
+In this case, however, instead of a penis ejaculating semen into the vagina, a syringe is used to do the same thing.
 Once the sperms are in the cervix, they will enter the uterus, where one of them fuses with the egg, forming a zygote.
 The zygote then develops into a foetus over time.

-You can attempt this method as many times as you want until you get results.
-As long as you ensure that you perform the procedure during your ovulation, it should work sooner or later.
-If it doesn’t seem to be working after repeated attempts, please contact your doctor.
+This method can be attempted as many times as the woman wants until she gets results.
+As long as she ensures that she performs the procedure during her ovulation, it should work sooner or later.
+If it doesn’t seem to be working after repeated attempts, she should contact her doctor.